 We contract with and employ health care professionals with appropriate credentials, experience, and training to meet our patients' needs.
 Only licensed, and where applicable, credentialed/privileged personnel will perform clinical assessments and procedures or will be supervised by those who are.
-Each health care practitioner shall be duly licensed or certified and shall only provide health care services or items to patients within the scope of his/her license and/or credentials/privileges.
-All providers and health care professionals are expected to be current with their respective privileges by maintaining their licenses/certifications/boards as applicable and through relevant educational training and teaching experiences.
+All health care practitioners shall be duly licensed or certified and shall only provide health care services or items to patients within the scope of their license and/or credentials/ privileges.
+All providers and health care professionals are expected to be current with their respective privileges by maintaining their licenses/certifications/ boards or other credentials, as applicable and through relevant educational training and teaching experiences.